 Drinks-wise, the city has endless options for a night-out or lazy Sunday afternoon in the pub.
 We rate the Hope & Ruin – a hipster boozer with great live music in the venue upstairs and The Pond for the best bao in Brighton.

-Talking of food, there’s also Kindling, a relatively new restaurant with a menu centred around the three main elements – land, sea and fire.
+Talking of food, there’s also Kindling, a restaurant with a menu centred around the three main elements – land, sea and fire.
 The team are sustainably conscious and their sharing Sunday roasts are worth a booking alone.

 And if you’ve not visited the city before, don’t leave without a trip to the The Royal Pavilion, also known as the Brighton Pavilion – a Grade I former royal residence that dates back over 200 years.
 Unlike other British royal residences it doesn’t look very British at all, instead it’s like a mini Taj Mahal plonked in the middle of Brighton and was the work of architect John Nash under the guidance and eclectic taste of George IV.

 Where to stay: This one is an absolute no brainer: book into the Artist Residence on Regency Square.
 The 24-room hotel holds art at its centre, showcasing quirky original pieces against the stunning views of Brighton seafront and the iconic West Pier.
-One of the best things about Artist Residence (they also have hotels in London, Cornwall and Bristol (coming soon)) is that they’re not eye wateringly expensive and have rooms to suit a range of budgets – but if you can, book one of the rooms that has the gorgeous iron-framed beds.
+One of the best things about Artist Residence (they also have hotels in London, Cornwall and Bristol) is that they’re not eye wateringly expensive and have rooms to suit a range of budgets – but if you can, book one of the rooms that has the gorgeous iron-framed beds.
 Bliss.

 The northwest city offers so much more than just The Beatles fodder (although that’s a pretty big pull too), as Liverpool is bursting with culture.
 Start with the museums; from the Tate Liverpool to the Maritime Museum, the World Museum and the Museum of Liverpool, there’s plenty to soak up and learn whatever your interests.

 If music is your bag however, take a trip to Matthew Street where you’ll find the iconic Cavern Club where the famous four used to play.
 But lesser known Seel Street and Concert Square provide equally good nights out for live music and drinks.
-Plus, this year Liverpool has been named as the UNESCO City of Music so there will be plenty of things taking place once social distancing measures are a little more relaxed.

 Another reason to visit is that the architecture is simply stunning – you’ll be wanting to look up everywhere you go as grand buildings sweep down on the maritime docks.
 The Royal Liver Building being the grandfather of it all – you can’t miss the imposing, Grade I listed building located at the Pier Head.